Banele252/Training/readme.md

 Hello world
-and hello to rest of the galaxt
+and hello to rest of the distant galaxies